-Course ID: KAaA/ Cours

-Course name: Speech Communication

-SPCOb/15

-COVID -19 UPDATE Due to the Covid-19 pandemic situation, the majority of classes will be carried out online via MS Teams (lectures and seminars).
-Week 1 classes will be contact to explain/clarify/discuss all details (if the situation allows).
-The remaining weeks (2-12) will be online via MS Teams.
-A final written test will be written during contact seminar, if the situation makes it possible.
-Students are expected to attend each class according to the schedule.
+University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ Course name: Speech Communication SPCO/15 Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 1 / 1 Per study period: 14 / 14 Course method: present Number of ECTS credits: 4 Recommended semester/trimester of the course: 6.
+Course level: I. Prerequisities: Conditions for course completion: Students are expected to attend each class according to the schedule.
 More than one unexcused absence is not acceptable (extreme situations aside), making the second unexcused absence an automatic failure for the course.
 There will be 1 written test (week 7).
 Each student will be required to give a presentation based on the course study material provided in advance.
-There will be no retake for any part of the continuous assessment (1 written test, 1 oral presentation). written test = 80% + oral presentation = 20%

-A - 93-100%

-B - 86-92%

-E - 65-71%

-FX - 64% and less

-The course aims to familiarise students with the principles, central ideas and the practical application of the communication theories they are likely to encounter not only in the communication discipline but also in everyday life.

-- 1. Introductory lesson.

-- 2. Defining communication.
+There will be no retake for any part of the continuous assessment (1 written test, 1 oral presentation). written test = 80% + oral presentation = 20%Learning outcomes: The course aims to familiarise students with the principles, central ideas and the practical application of the communication theories they are likely to encounter not only in the communication discipline but also in everyday life.
+Brief outline of the course: 1.
+Introductory lesson.
+2. Defining communication.
 Models of Communication.
 Contexts of Communication.

-- 3. Symbolic Interaction Theory (Mead)

-- 4. Coordinated Management of Meaning (Pearce and Cronen)

-- 5. Genderlect Styles (Tannen)

-- 6. Face Negotiation Theory (Ting-Toomey)

-- 7. The Rhetoric (Aristotle)

-8. Written test

-9.-14.
-Presentations

-Griffin, E.: A first look at communication theory.
+3. Symbolic Interaction Theory (Mead) 4.
+Coordinated Management of Meaning (Pearce and Cronen) 5.
+Genderlect Styles (Tannen) 6.
+Face Negotiation Theory (Ting-Toomey) 7.
+The Rhetoric (Aristotle) 8 Written test 9.-14.
+Presentations Recommended literature: Griffin, E.: A first look at communication theory.
 McGraw-Hill, Inc. NY, 2006.
 West, R., Turner, H.L.: Introducing Communication theory.
 Mayfield Publishing Company.
 London, 2000.
+Course language: English

+Course assessm Course assessment

+Total number of assessed students: 129

+A В С D Е FX

+33.33 29.46 14.73 10.85 10.85 0.78

 Provides: doc.
 Mgr.
-Renáta Panocová, PhD.
+Renáta Panocová, PhD., PhDr.
+Mária Paľová, PhD.